New Hampshire Car Shipping: 2026 Costs & Routes

 A designated (adult) must be present at pickup and delivery.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle's condition.
 Learn more about designating someone else to pick up your car.

-Choose open transport if you want to save money and your car can handle exposure to the road.
-Choose enclosed transport if your vehicle is valuable or you want maximum protection during shipping to or from New Hampshire.
+Which should you choose?
+Pick open transport if you want to save money and your vehicle can handle standard road conditions.
+Choose enclosed transport if your car is high-value, rare, or you want maximum protection during transport.

-Both options are safe and reliable.
-The choice comes down to your vehicle's value and your budget.
-At Sakaem Logistics, we've been helping people get the best value on car shipping since 2012—whether that means recommending the affordable open option or the protective enclosed option for your specific needs.
+Both methods are safe and reliable.
+The decision comes down to your vehicle's value and your budget.
+At Sakaem Logistics, we've been helping people get the best value on car shipping since 2017, and we're happy to help you pick the right option for your New Hampshire shipment.

 We transport sedans, SUVs, pickup trucks, electric vehicles, vans and motorcycles across all 48 continental states + Hawaii.
 Our services even provide shipment for golf carts, ATVs, or RVs.
 We can ship vehicles that don't run so long as the vehicle can roll, brake, and steer, and that you can provide the carrier with a key to the vehicle.
 The only exception is boats, which we do not transport.